dalila-de/breakpointer2/README.md

 Future efforts are towards the automatization of quantification of shared and unique breakpoints in the lineages, as viewing the *.bed* files against a reference genome requires manual counting of shared or unique breakpoints.

+#Citation

+If you use Breakpointer2 in your work, please cite:
+>Schultz, D. T., Blümel, A., Destanović, D., Sarigol, F., & Simakov, O. (2024).
+Topological mixing and irreversibility in animal chromosome evolution. bioRxiv. https://doi.org/10.1101/2024.07.29.605683

+>Destanović, D. (2023).
+Comparative structural genomics of Octopus (Master's Thesis, University of Vienna). https://doi.org/10.25365/thesis.73889